DaveDeCaprio/voice-stream/docs/getting_started/index.md

 ## ![](google_cloud_logo_icon.png){.bg-warning w=50px} Google Cloud Setup

-In this QuickStart, we will use Google Cloud for the [Gemini][gemini] LLM, Speech Recognition, and Text-To-Speech.
+In this QuickStart, we will use Google Cloud for the [LLM][gemini], Speech Recognition, and Text-To-Speech.
 There are two steps to that.
 First, we need to set up credentials to call the APIs, and then we need to explicitly enable the APIs we want to use.